 Maghrebi governments haven’t yet shut down or censored social media conversations on migration.
 This is good, as blunt approaches will probably fail.
 Social media users are adaptable, and will probably change their behaviour or move to new platforms if governments attempt to block them.
 More broadly, the region-wide nature of content creation and consumption makes unilateral national responses effectively toothless.

 Rather than seeking to stymie social media discussions on migration, governments should see this as a valuable opportunity to understand the factors and frustrations that drive their citizens to depart for Europe.

 This could prompt regional discussions on how best to confront common factors driving irregular migration.
 Unless the region’s governments begin to engage more openly and bi-laterally on regional responses to migration, it is unlikely that they’ll be able to adequately address the issue.

 Social media content on migration is likely to continue to grow rapidly, as the number of Maghrebi youth migrating to Europe continues to increase.
 This will create an expanded group of networked influencers ready to share their stories and offer advice.

 These online discussions will transcend the political boundaries and rivalries that divide the region.
 Moroccan, Algerian, Tunisian and Libyan youth are increasingly connecting and bonding over the longing for a ‘better life’.
 The region’s governments need to catch up – working together to ensure that the dream of a better life can be met in the Maghreb.

-Matthew Herbert, Senior Research Consultant, ISS and Partner at Maharbal and Amine Ghoulidi, Partner at Dispatch Diligence and geopolitics researcher, London
+Matt Herbert, Senior Research Consultant, ISS and Partner at Maharbal and Amine Ghoulidi, Partner at Dispatch Diligence and geopolitics researcher, London